How to Build a Waitlist for Your AI Automation Services (That Creates Urgency)

 Once your waitlist is established and you have 5+ people in it consistently, raise your prices for new clients by 15–25%.
 Communicate it transparently: "Due to demand, our new client rate is now $X. Existing clients are grandfathered at their current rate."
 Waitlist members who have been nurturing for 2–3 weeks almost always accept the new pricing without objection — they've already invested time in the relationship.

 For more on how pricing and positioning work together, read our AI agency pricing guide.
-And for strategies on building inbound demand that fills your waitlist, see how to start an AI automation agency in 2026.
+And for strategies on getting referrals that fill your waitlist, see our guide on getting referrals from AI automation clients.
+If you are still building your LinkedIn content engine to drive waitlist signups, our LinkedIn profile optimization guide covers how to turn your profile into a lead generation asset.

 Want to learn how to build and sell AI automations?
 Join our free community.
 Join the free AI Agency Sprint community.